tModLoader/tModLoader/PortingNotes_1.4.5.md

 - DyeSwap/ModSlotDyeSwap needs new approach
 - Pretty much all OnTileConverted and similar hooks/patches need to be reworked.
 - WorldGen.ValidAnchorForMultiDirectionalTile needs to check IsClosedDoor not tile type 10
+- Item192 uses Projectile.kiteSoundPitch.
+How do we do that?

 # New Fields that might need more documentation